Case example

 Wounds are chronic when they won’t heal, will heal slowly or will heal but reoccur.

-Chronic wounds are those that have not healed after three months.
+Chronic wounds are those that have not healed after 3 months.

 The plan needs to give us information about:

-- how your wound or pressure injury should be done.
+• how your wound or pressure care should be done.
 This includes how often you need your wound checked, treated or dressed and details of any wound care products you need for its management

 What else do we think about?